The oldest plant on earth protects you from modern dangers.

-Why not use this situation to add a powerfood to your diet that not only helps prevent radiation poisoning, but many other serious health problems as well.
+Why not use this situation to add an amazing superfood to your diet that not only helps prevent radiation poisoning but many other serious health problems as well.

 Interesting Facts

-- When the body is saturated with natural iodine from seaweed, it will more readily excrete radioactive iodine taken in from the air, water or food.
-This prevent radiation poisoning of the thyroid. (see other radiation benefits below)
+• When the body is saturated with natural iodine from seaweed, it will more readily excrete radioactive iodine taken in from the air, water, or food.
+This will prevent radiation poisoning of the thyroid.

-- Seaweeds contain 14 times more calcium by weight then milk.
+• Seaweed contains 14 times more calcium by weight than milk.

-- Seaweed has components which lower blood pressure, prevent arteriosclerosis, and combat tumors.
+• It has components that lower blood pressure, prevent arteriosclerosis, and combat tumors.

 Seaweed story?